Pressure Cooker Chili

 Stir in chili powder, cumin, oregano, cayenne, sugar, green pepper, tomatoes, chicken stock, beans, creamed corn, and bay leaf.
-Lock lid, close vent, and switch to manual setting for 12 minutes on high pressure.
+Lock lid and cook for 12 minutes on high pressure.

 Meanwhile - In small bowl, stir water and cornstarch until smooth.

-Once cook time is complete, allow pressure to release naturally.
+Once cook time is complete, quick-release pressure.
 Then remove lid and switch back to sauté setting.
-Add beans and cornstarch mixture to the IP and stir until it thickens, about 3 minutes.

 Pour cornstarch slurry into pot and cook until desired consistency is reached, probably about one minute.